littlecraft/littlecraft.github.io/about.md

 no_author_info: true
 ---

 I'm Matthew Waddell, and I make things work.
 I craft software and hardware, tailored for you.
 Sensors, controllers, data analysis, niche algorithms, a friendly user experience--I can help.
-Whichever your technology stack, or stage of your concept, I thrive in complex environments.
+Whichever your technology stack, or stage of your project, I thrive in complex environments.
 I work across disciplines, and am always yearning to make your ideas a reality.

 - Project management
 - Cost effective *and* sustainable software architecture